BattleBird/mnist/README.md

 *** [pylint] E0401:Unable to import 'tensorflow.examples.tutorials.mnist'

 Solution:open your VScode's settings, and then add  "python.pythonPath": "/Users/hangxu/Desktop/MNIST/bin/python" to your custom settings.

+# 2.run *.py and solve some problems when running

 python download.py